hunterbaxter/resilient-weather-interpolation/README.md

 [Source Code](./src/) contains source code for the project

-[Infrastructure](./infrastructure/) contains infrastructure as code for the project

-Jenkinsfile manages Jenkins build and deployment of new versions
+[Jenkinsfile](./Jenkinsfile) manages Jenkins build and deployment of new versions

 ## Contributors